BFF Editing

 Why is this service important?

 This is a crucial step in making your book look professional and ready for readers.
 You might think this is a pretty simple task.
-But it is exacting work that takes time, concentration, and multiple read-throughs.
+But it is exacting work that takes time, concentration, and multiple passes.
 Humans can only focus for so long with that degree of intensity.

 Because the human brain can trick itself, especially when it’s familiar with a piece - seeing what it expects rather than what’s truly printed on the page - it is nearly impossible to manage the necessary distance for your own work.
 Nor is it recommended to have your editor do your final polish.
 So, to brings fresh eyes to the manuscript, I subcontract this service or outsource it to a trusted peer if I have been the primary editor.